 Especially not so much for children in a modern educational system, which is built upon a structure of grades, ranks and gold stars.

-And that was really the focus and goal of Jigoro Kano – to bring Judo into the modern educational system as a complimentary form of physical education.
+And that was really the focus and goal of Jigoro Kano – to bring Judo into the modern educational system as a complementary form of physical education.

 Even the “black belt”, introduced three years after the Kyu-Dan system itself, may possibly have been adopted by Kano from a school system in which advanced swimming students were divided from beginning students by black ribbons worn around their waists.

 Moshe Feldenkrais demonstrates Judo with Mikonosuke Kawaishi in Paris, 1938

 The system of colored junior belts (for example, white → yellow → green → blue → brown → black) wasn’t invented in Japan at all – it was introduced in Europe in 1935 by Mikonosuke Kawaishi, who was instrumental in spreading Judo to there and then later brought back to Japan.
 The color scheme made it easier for the students to re-dye the same belts.

 Again, it was a system that was introduced for…children, and it worked well…for children.

 (Note: Demetrio Cereijo notes that the colored belts may actually have been introduced in the London Budokwai by Gunji Koizumi around 1927 and later popularized by Kawaishi)